 It used to be traditional for nearly every household in the UK to have a family Bible.
+The same was true in North America.
 These were quite large and heavy volumes, a fact which may have discouraged their usage for daily reading purposes.

 However, there invariably was a section in the Bible with pages for recording family members' births and deaths.
 Depending on the publisher and the publication run, these pages could be located either at the front or in the middle of the Bible.

 Many UK-based people who immigrated to North America brought their family Bible with them, as my great-grandparents did.

 I remember looking through their Bible, which, as expected, had the section in it for recording the names of the couple, the names of the children (which often included their dates of birth as well), and deaths.